The-Marcy-Lab-School/se-unit-7/lesson-9-ORM_Libraries/practice/practice-set-instructions.md

     **This would be a great time to make a git commit!**

-18. Create a Route to View A Single Address, Food, and Review
+17. Create a Route to View A Single Address, Food, and Review

     Check each route in your browser.

     Once you have verified that your routes are working, then **this would be a great time to make a git commit!**

-19. Congratulations!
+18. Congratulations!
 You have set up a basic API using Postgres, Sequelize, and Express!
+There is, of course, much more you could add and other ways to test your API.